vshaw/srlui/README.md

 2. Study Planning

   Add studyPlanning2.0.html to the edX unit in the Raw HTML section.
-This code uses the MDTimePicker library (https://github.com/dmuy/MDTimePicker).
+Then upload studyPlanning.js to the "Files and Uploads" section.
+This code also uses the MDTimePicker library (https://github.com/dmuy/MDTimePicker).
 Download mdtimepicker.js and mdtimepicker.css and upload them to the "Files and Uploads" section.

 3. Study Tips